uc-wjwong/Spam-Labelling/README.md

 ## 📌 Notes

   - Make sure you have internet access the first time to download the HuggingFace transformer model

-  - Avoid hardcoding DB passwords in production.
-Use .env or secrets management

-  - You can increase LIMIT 100 in the SQL query for more data during training

 ## 🤝 License